mpgiii/opengl-64/README.txt

-Michael Georgariou
-Final Project (Super Mario 64 Coin Collector)
+Super Mario 64 Coin Collector

 TO COMPILE:
 - This project depends on the irrKlang and FreeType libraries to compile.
 I did